MinhTranTuan3112/TTM-Music/README.md

 - This section will display all users' favorite playlists.
 Users can view the information of the artist by clickin on the playlist images

 ![image](https://github.com/dunghuynh-teaching/prj301-se1726-09/assets/133552281/dc0e5231-632c-4afd-a52d-6f829910e465)

-- Users can search their favorite songs, albums, artists and playlists using the search bar on the first section of the library page

 ## Database design: